 Inadequate Flood Drying

-Part of the mandatory due diligence necessary for anyone contemplating a commercial building acquisition in [City, State], should include a mold inspection to avoid future problems.
+Part of the mandatory due diligence necessary for anyone contemplating a commercial building acquisition in New York should include a mold inspection to avoid future problems.